Metal

 Strength Relatively soft, can be alloyed for strength Strong

-Cost Generally less expensive than copper More expensive than aluminium
+Cost Generally less expensive than copper More expensive than aluminum

 Common Applications Construction, transportation, packaging, consumer goods Electrical wiring, plumbing, electronics, renewable energy technologies